Looking At Amazon.com's Recent Unusual Options Activity - Amazon.com (NASDAQ:AMZN)

 Unusual Options Activity Detected: Smart Money on the Move

 Benzinga Edge's Unusual Options board spots potential market movers before they happen.
 See what positions big money is taking on your favorite stocks.
-Click here for access. * Consistent in their evaluation, an analyst from Telsey Advisory Group keeps a Outperform rating on Amazon.com with a target price of $265. * Reflecting concerns, an analyst from Wedbush lowers its rating to Outperform with a new price target of $250. * Showing optimism, an analyst from Wells Fargo upgrades its rating to Overweight with a revised price target of $280. * An analyst from Truist Securities persists with their Buy rating on Amazon.com, maintaining a target price of $270.
+Click here for access. * Consistent in their evaluation, an analyst from Goldman Sachs keeps a Buy rating on Amazon.com with a target price of $275. * Reflecting concerns, an analyst from Mizuho lowers its rating to Outperform with a new price target of $300. * An analyst from Truist Securities has decided to maintain their Buy rating on Amazon.com, which currently sits at a price target of $270. * Reflecting concerns, an analyst from Wedbush lowers its rating to Outperform with a new price target of $250. * Showing optimism, an analyst from Wells Fargo upgrades its rating to Overweight with a revised price target of $280.

-Options trading presents higher risks and potential rewards.
-Astute traders manage these risks by continually educating themselves, adapting their strategies, monitoring multiple indicators, and keeping a close eye on market movements.
-Stay informed about the latest Amazon.com options trades with real-time alerts from Benzinga Pro.

 © 2025 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.